Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 To the Soldering Station!
 Solder the connections, making sure you pick the right pins.
 The little dent on the IC Socket will be next to pin 1, so wire it accordingly.
 Remember to remove the relay before soldering to protect it from the heat.
 I connected the Red wire (+12v) to pin 2, the Black wire (Alarm output) to Pin 6, and Blue wires to Pins 8 and 14.
 Remember that the alarm triggers the ground for the relay, not the +12v!After soldering, check each pin against each other pin for short circuits using the continuity mode on your multimeter (there should be infinite resistance between all pins).

 Once you have wired up the relay, but before you have sealed it up, you would probably be best off testing the setup.
-Simply rig up a little test circuit on one of these cute little breadboards along with a 12v LED.
+Simply rig up a little test circuit on one of these cute little breadboards along with a 12v LED (T10 LEDs for car interiors are great for this).
 For power, I highly recommend one of those cheap adjustable tattoo power supplies.
 Just remember that the black wire goes to ground, that applying or removing 12v to the red wire is how you trigger the relay, and that the blue wires are simply the input and output of the "switch".
 Also, this is purposely a Normally Closed (NC) relay, so the LED should shine when the relay is not active, and turn off when the relay is powered.

 Once you've made sure the unit works properly, encapsulate the connections to protect against vibrations and short circuits.
 I just used a dab of liquid electrical tape on any bare metal, and then some epoxy to encapsulate it.
 To make the epoxy black, I used a drop of epoxy pigment.
 To give the epoxy more volume, as well as make it thicker and more paste like so it wouldn't drip everywhere, I used some epoxy filler (basically just micro glass balloons).